 Some jobs require pantyhose in their dress codes year-around.
-In banking, law, hospitality and a host of other careers, pantyhose may be a part of your work attire.
+In banking, law, travel and hospitality and a host of other careers, pantyhose may be a part of your work attire.

 If you’re wearing a skirt to an interview, it’s best to err on the side of caution and wear pantyhose.
 It’s always better to overdress than underdress for an interview, especially if you don’t know the company dress code.